dbousfie/4201/syllabus.md

 Helpdesk]{.underline}](https://wts.uwo.ca/helpdesk) online or by phone at 519-661-3800 or ext.
 83800 for technical support.
-Current versions of all popular browsers (e.g., Safari, Chrome, Edge, Firefox) are supported with OWL Brightspace; what is most important is that you update your browser frequently to ensure it is current.
+Current versions of all popular browsers (e.g., Safari, Chrome, Edge, Firefox) are supported with OWL Brightspace.
+What is most important is that you update your browser frequently to ensure it is current.
 All JavaScript and cookies should be enabled.